Rupp29/sql-docs/docs/relational-databases/security/encryption/setup-steps-for-extensible-key-management-using-the-azure-key-vault.md

 > - SQL Server Connector versions 1.0.0.440 and older have been replaced and are no longer supported in production environments and using the instructions on the [SQL Server Connector Maintenance & Troubleshooting](../../../relational-databases/security/encryption/sql-server-connector-maintenance-troubleshooting.md) page under [Upgrade of SQL Server Connector](sql-server-connector-maintenance-troubleshooting.md#upgrade-of--connector).
 > - Starting with version 1.0.3.0, the SQL Server Connector reports relevant error messages to the Windows event logs for troubleshooting.
 > - Starting with version 1.0.4.0, there is support for private Azure clouds, including Azure China, Azure Germany, and Azure Government.
-> - There is a breaking change in version 1.0.5.0 in terms of the thumbprint algorithm.
+> - There is a breaking change in version 1.0.5.0 (with a date of January, 2018) in terms of the thumbprint algorithm.
 You may experience database restore failures after upgrading to 1.0.5.0.
 For more information, refer to [KB article 447099](https://support.microsoft.com/help/4470999/db-backup-problems-to-sql-server-connector-for-azure-1-0-5-0).
-> - **Starting with version 1.0.7.0, the SQL Server Connector supports filtering messages and network request retry logic.**
+> - **Starting with version 1.0.5.0 (with a date of September, 2020), the SQL Server Connector supports filtering messages and network request retry logic.**

   ![Screenshot of the SQL Server Connector installation wizard](../../../relational-databases/security/encryption/media/ekm/ekm-connector-install.png)